 Bayer acknowledges that EFSA made several recommendations to improve the bioassays for resistance monitoring in the target pests (Annex 2).
 Bayer follows fit-for-purpose methodologies gained through experience and in line with harmonised IRM plans allowing EFSA to conclude on changes in susceptibility of the targeted pest O. nubilalis and S. nonagrioides to the Cry1Ab protein in the MON 810 growing regions in the EU (Annex 2).

 The monitoring studies performed with O. nubilalis and S. nonagrioides from 2004 to 2017 showed that the susceptibility of the collected insect samples to Cry1Ab were within what is considered the normal historical range, demonstrating no change in susceptibility.
 The findings were further affirmed by scientific literature which demonstrated the absence of resistance development in the target pests (O. nubilalis and S. nonagroides) to the Cry1Ab protein after years of MON 810 cultivation in the EU (Castañera et al., 2016; Farinós et al., 2017; Thieme et al., 2018).
-A presentation by Sethi et al. (2019) in the 27th IWGO conference in Switzerland also confirmed the continued performance of Bt corn (Cry1Ab) in Canada.
-Nevertheless, considering EFSA recommendations (Annex 2: EFSA statements 2.10, 2.18, 2.21), Bayer has significantly increased field sampling efforts and continued discussions with experts on the best practices for increasing the sensitivity of the strategy since 2016.
+A presentation by Sethi et al. (2019)28 in the 27th IWGO conference in Switzerland also confirmed the continued performance of Bt corn (Cry1Ab) in Canada.
+Nevertheless, considering EFSA recommendations (Annex 2: EFSA statements 2.11, 2.19, 2.22), Bayer has significantly increased field sampling efforts and continued discussions with experts on the best practices for increasing the sensitivity of the strategy since 2016.
 Working with field populations of insects (namely collection of larvae and bioassays execution) has proven to present different challenges and unforeseen issues.
-EFSA acknowledged these difficulties and uncertainties in being able to meet the above recommendations (Annex 2: EFSA statements 2.21, 2.22, 2.23, 2.25, 2.26).
+EFSA acknowledged these difficulties and uncertainties in being able to meet the above recommendations (Annex 2: EFSA statements 2.22-2.28).

 Aligned with the revised harmonised IRM plan, the objective of the sampling efforts was to collect approximately 1 000 larvae per population in the Ebro valley, which ultimately targets the detection of a 3% (recessive) resistance allele frequency, as suggested by EFSA (Annex 2: EFSA statement 2.7).
-From the experience gained in 20 years of MON 810 PMEM, it was demonstrated that such collections are not always feasible.
-The target pest pressure and the number of larvae in the region have decreased drastically as reported by independent sources such as $IRTA^{27}$ since the introduction of MON 810 technology in the area.
-Similarly, area-wide suppression of pest pressure due to Bt maize was reported in other regions as presented by https://www.switzerland2019.iwgo.org/WEBS/IWGO2019.pages.download/IWGO 2019 Scientific-Programme.pdf (Accessed on 26 July 2023)
+From the experience gained in 21 years of MON 810 PMEM, it was demonstrated that such collections are not always feasible.
+The target pest pressure and the number of larvae in the region have decreased drastically as reported by independent sources such as IRTA29 since the introduction of MON 810 technology in the area.
+Similarly, area-wide suppression of pest pressure due to Bt maize was reported in other regions as presented by Hutchison28 in the 27th IWGO conference in Switzerland.
+Consequently, despite intensified efforts on larvae collection, the significant reduction in the target pest populations over the years, as well as the occurrence of further drops in the pest populations due to various natural causes in certain growing seasons, may make collecting 1 000 larvae impossible.
+Bayer welcomes also EFSA's acknowledgment that "under current conditions in north-eastern Spain, it is not feasible to collect enough larvae to reach the targeted threshold" of the detection of a 3% resistance allele frequency (Annex 2: EFSA statements 2.26 - 2.28).